Growing Tomatoes in a Greenhouse

 We recommend starting seeds in a propagator.
 Fill small pots or seed trays with high-quality seed compost.
 Sow seeds thinly and cover with a light dusting of vermiculite or compost.

-Once the seedlings have their first pair of "true" leaves, move them into 10cm individual pots on your greenhouse staging.
+Once seedlings show their first pair of true leaves, move them into 10cm individual pots on your greenhouse staging.
+Keep them at 15–18°C and water from below to encourage strong roots.

 Planting Out and Support Strategies

-Once the risk of frost has passed and the first flowers are appearing, plant your tomatoes into their final positions.
-Your choice of container and soil is vital for the long season ahead.
+Once frost risk has passed and the first flowers appear, plant your tomatoes into their final positions.
+Your choice of container and compost matters for the long season ahead.

-- Large Pots: We recommend pots that are at least 30-45cm wide and deep.
-This equates to roughly 15-20 litres of compost.
+- Large pots: We recommend pots at least 30–45cm wide and deep.
+That gives roughly 15–20 litres of compost.
 Stick to one plant per pot.
-This volume ensures the roots have enough space to support a heavy crop.
+This volume ensures roots have enough room to support a heavy crop.

-- Grow Bags: A UK favourite.
-Pro Tip: While bags often suggest three plants, we recommend planting only two plants per bag.
-This reduces competition for water and nutrients.
+- Growbags: A UK favourite.
+Bags often suggest three plants, but we recommend only two plants per bag.
+Less competition means deeper roots and bigger trusses.
+For even better results, try ring culture with growbags.

-- The Soil: Whether in pots or bags, use a high-quality peat-free, loam-based, or multi-purpose compost.
-Loam-based options (like John Innes No. 2 or 3) are excellent as they retain moisture better than standard multi-purpose compost.
+- The compost: Use a high-quality peat-free, loam-based, or multi-purpose compost.
+Loam-based options like John Innes No. 2 or 3 retain moisture better than standard multi-purpose.
+You can also learn how to make your own compost for a cost-effective growing medium.

 Vertical Support

 - Canes: The traditional method.
-Push a bamboo cane into the soil next to the root ball.
+Push a bamboo cane into the compost next to the root ball.

-- String Training: This is the professional greenhouse method.
-Tie a soft string loosely around the base of the plant and attach the other end to the roof glazing bars of your greenhouse.
+- String training: This is the professional greenhouse method.
+Tie soft string loosely around the plant base and attach the other end to a roof glazing bar.
 Twist the plant around the string as it grows.
+We use this method in most installs because it keeps the canopy tidy and makes side-shoot removal easier.

 This is where many beginners struggle.
-A greenhouse is a fantastic heat trap, but you must manage the "micro-climate" to prevent disease and ensure pollination.
+A greenhouse traps heat well, but you must manage the microclimate to prevent disease and ensure pollination.

 Temperature Targets

-Tomatoes thrive in a specific range.
-Outside of this, growth slows or stops.
+Tomatoes thrive within a specific range.
+Outside it, growth slows or stops entirely.

-- The Danger Zone: If temperatures hit 30°C, pollen becomes sterile, and flowers will drop without setting fruit.
+- The danger zone: If temperatures hit 30°C, pollen becomes sterile.
+Flowers drop without setting fruit.

-- Ventilation: You must open vents or doors to allow air circulation.
-Good airflow is essential to prevent diseases like mildew.
-We strongly recommend installing auto vent openers to manage this automatically.
+- Ventilation: Open vents or doors daily to allow air circulation.
+Good airflow prevents diseases like mildew.
+We strongly recommend installing auto vent openers to manage this automatically while you are at work.

-- Humidity: Keep humidity below 90%.
-High humidity can cause issues like edema (blisters on leaves) and encourages mould.
+- Humidity: Keep it below 90%.
+High humidity causes oedema (blisters on leaves) and encourages mould growth.

-- Fans: In a very still greenhouse, using a small solar or electric fan can help circulate air, strengthening the stems and preventing fungal spores from settling.
+- Fans: In a very still greenhouse, a small solar or electric fan circulates air.
+This strengthens stems and stops fungal spores settling.
+For more protection against pests in warm, humid conditions, see our greenhouse pest control guide.

 The "Greenhouse Tap"

-Outdoors, the wind shakes the tomato flowers to release pollen.
-In a greenhouse, this doesn't happen naturally.
-To ensure a bumper crop, gently tap the flowering trusses (stems) every day around noon to shake the pollen loose.
+Outdoors, wind shakes tomato flowers and releases pollen.
+In a greenhouse, this does not happen naturally.
+To ensure a full crop, gently tap the flowering trusses every day around noon.
+This shakes the pollen loose and improves fruit set across every truss.

 Feeding and Watering: The Secret to Flavour